iwan0129/GTA5-Empty-Session-Maker/README.md

 ## Usage

+Start the program.<br>
-Start the program.
-Start GTA5 and enter public online lobby.
-After you load the lobby press enter and wait for 10 seconds.
-After the empty session is made you can close the program
+Start GTA5 and enter public online lobby.<br>
+After you load the lobby press enter and wait for 10 seconds.<br>
+After the empty session is made you can close the program<br>

 ## Note